riverlike14/riverlike14.github.io/computer/web-development/react/_posts/2023-01-17-Some-Button-Theory.md

 })
 ```

-For eacth key-value pair,
-- Is the value truthy?
+- It is optional.
+- Library is called `classnames`, but prop is `className`.
-- If so, add the key to the string I'm building.
+- For each key-value pair, add the key to the string if the value is true.

-# Building Some Variations
+# Building Variations

-# Finalizing the Variations

-Conflicting class name -> later classname is going to override the earlier classname

 ![Buttons results](https://imgur.com/ScF6Qcr.png)